aksingh0505/Beginner-Projects/README.md

-# ATM Simulator (Python CLI)

-This is a beginner-level Python project that simulates an ATM system using a text-based interface.
+## BMI Calculator

+This is a beginner-level Python project that calculates a user's Body Mass Index (BMI) based on their weight and height.
+The project is simple, text-based, and a good starting point for anyone learning how to write interactive Python programs.

+---

-## Features
+### Features

-- Check balance
-- Deposit money
-- Withdraw money
+- Accepts user input for:
+  - Weight in kilograms
+  - Height in meters
-- Exit the application
+- Calculates BMI using the standard formula:
-- Handles invalid inputs using try-except blocks

-## Concepts Used
-- While loops
-- Conditional statements (if-elif-else)
+  BMI = weight / (height × height)

-- Functions
+- Classifies BMI into:
-- Float formatting
-- Exception handling

-## How to Run
-1. Make sure Python 3 is installed on your system.
-2. Save the code as `atm_project.py`.
-3. Open a terminal or command prompt.
-4. Navigate to the folder where the file is saved.
-5. Run the program using:
+  - Underweight (BMI < 18.5)
+  - Normal (18.5 ≤ BMI < 25)
+  - Overweight (25 ≤ BMI < 30)
+  - Obesity (BMI ≥ 30)
+- Includes basic input validation for negative or zero values

+---

+### Sample Output

+Enter the weight in KG.
+68
+Enter the height in Meters.
+1.75

+Your BMI is: 22.2
+Your Classification is: Normal